roman-milk/roman-milk.github.io/spanked-to-submission.md

+===

- ****** Spanked to Submission: A Novella ****** bysilkstockingslover© I got to work, trepidation filling me as I wondered what Ms. Audree might have in store for me.
+I got to work, trepidation filling me as I wondered what Ms. Audree might have in store for me.
 There was nothing waiting for me, so I logged into my computer and saw an e-mail from Audree.
 It included my schedule for the day and the following note:

  Dear Annie-girl,